samuellab/Larval-ORN/README.md

 How to cite:
 ----------------
-Please cite the following paper if you use the data or code:
+Please cite the following in press paper if you use the data or code:

-> Si G., Kanwal J.K., Hu Y., Tabone C., Baron J., Berck M., Vignoud G., Samuel A.D.T.(2019).
+> Si G., Kanwal J.K., Hu Y., Tabone C., Baron J., Berck M., Vignoud G., Samuel A.D.T.
 Structured Odorant Response Patterns across a Complete Olfactory Receptor Neuron Population.
-Neuron, 101, 1-13.
+Neuron (2019) https://doi.org/10.1016/j.neuron.2018.12.030